RingingResonance/EV-Battery-Controller/README.md

 shut down the system on events such as under/over voltage, over current, temps out of range, etc.

 File EVBatteryCTRLv1.X.zip contains the source code for the firmware.
 Extract and open using MPLab IDE.
+Current version is under debugging hell, but mostly work.

 File BTMSv3.zip contains schematic files for KiCad.
-This version is untested as of June 8th, 2020.
-I'm still waiting for my boards to come in the mail. ;)
+This version is currently under debugging hell.
+Voltage spikes get sent thoughout the system when the output gets ramped up, and new power saving feature is unusable/causes problems.
+Still working on a fix for this so I don't recommend using this design yet. ;)

 Enjoy!